The Payments Industry Landscape: What Does It Look Like Today?

 Payment Processors

-Payment processors, also known as merchant service providers, are companies that work in the background to provide payment processing services to merchants.
+Payment, or credit card, processors are companies that work in the background to provide payment processing services to merchants.
 Their responsibilities include establishing merchant accounts; accepting and processing credit, debit, and prepaid card payments; managing credit and debit card processing; and implementing certain anti-fraud measures.
 Processors may be associated with acquiring banks, like Bank of America, or they can be independent from a bank, like Fiserv.

 Payment Gateways